borisdev/resume/resume.md

   This group included a principle data scientist, two product subject-matter experts, one of which was a founder and VP, one DevOps engineer, one MLOps engineer, and one human annotation expert.
-- A VP of Product/Founder at a sister company helped me recognize that past work was missing pre-processing noise filters.
+- The VP of Product/Founder at a sister company helped me recognize that past work was missing pre-processing noise filters.
-- An annotation expert helped me recognize that we needed a democratic relationship with the annotators to ensure quality.
+- The annotation expert helped me recognize that we needed a democratic relationship with the annotators to ensure quality.
 - I probed, got consensus, and acted.
 After it was agreed that the biggest potential factor to bad performance that had been unexplored to date